-- Please cosponsor the ACRE Act and advocate for its inclusion in a tax package. - ACRE provides opportunities for lower interest rates for farmers, ranchers, and rural homeowners. - ACRE assists those seeking to remain on the farm or ranch or acquire a home in rural communities by lowering their interest rates and therefore their loan costs. - ACRE offers community banks greater flexibility to work with farmers and ranchers who may have trouble servicing their debt or are YBS borrowers with little equity. - ACRE gives lenders a strong incentive to remain in the rural farming and housing markets, thereby boosting local economic activity and access to credit.
+- Please cosponsor the ACRE Act and advocate for its inclusion in a 2025 tax package. - ACRE provides lower interest rates for struggling farmers, ranchers, and rural homeowners. - ACRE strengthens rural economies by allowing community banks greater flexibility to work with farmers and ranchers who may have trouble servicing their debt or are young, beginning or small (YBS) borrowers with little equity. - ACRE gives lenders a strong incentive to remain in the rural farming and housing markets, thereby boosting local economic activity and access to credit.